 According to USAC, "Some E-rate applicants may be under the impression that certain web sites (e.g., Facebook, YouTube) must be completely blocked in order to be compliant with the Children's Internet Protection Act (CIPA) rules.
 That is not true.
 While applicants applying for E-rate support for Internet access and/or Category Two services must adopt an Internet safety policy that includes a technology protection measure to protect against visual depictions that are obscene, child pornography or harmful to minors, left to applicants are 1) the specific technology protection measures that are used and 2) the sites that are blocked."

 November 2, 2016: Webinar "Libraries, Filtering and Erate," with Maria Bernier from CSL and Mark Brochu from CEN.
-View the recording (skip ahead to 5:30 where the talking starts) or read through the slides.
+Read through the slides.

 September 15, 2016: ALA Webinar "Filtering: The Man in the Middle," on E-rate, filtering, and cyber security, with staff from ALA's Office for Intellectual Freedom.
 View the recording or read through the slides.

 June 14, 2016: Webinar "CIPA and E-rate: How to get free money for your Wifi Network and Internet Access,” with Maria Bernier from CSL and Scott Taylor from CEN.
-View the recording or read through the slides.
+Read through the slides.

 According to CIPA, a library that accepts E-rate funds to access the internet must enforce the use of a "technology protection measure" (AKA filter) on all of the library's computers and devices, including staff and adult computers.
 The library should have a procedure in place for authorized individuals to disable the internet filter upon request by an adult (patron or staff), without significant delay.